When they start with, “So tell me a bit about your service?” don’t fall for that trap!

 Rather as the professional in your field, you should stir the emotion inside them that craves for an action to satisfy and soothe their situation.

-Look at President Trump’s ‘bigly’ win.
-Love him or hate him, Trump focussed on how voters felt.
+Look at the US presidential elections in 2016.
+Love it or hate it, the winner focused on how voters felt.
 With much criticism, he placed less focus on facts and policy.
 That’s pretty much been his approach straight out of the gate in the race to be president.

-So it pays to resist talking about all that logical information, too early
+So resist talking about all that logical information, too early

 Focus on the challenges your prospective clients’ are facing, and their vision for a better outcome to their situation.
 Allow them to stop bullsh&tting themselves so they can experience the difference between where they are now, and where they want to be.
-After that clarify in as simple language as possible how buying whatever it is you provide will satisfy the emotional craving you’ve evoked.
+Then clarify, in as simple language as possible, how buying whatever it is you provide will satisfy the emotional craving you’ve evoked.

 All told, there are a number of other steps besides focusing on emotions that consultants can take to make their prospective clients more engaged with the case they intend to present.
 These steps can take many forms and labels like, building rapport, or trust, or affinity etc. I consistently do this in the first part of my presentations, and I refer to them as The Opening – because it opens up people’s minds in three ways.
 First, it engages people simply by disrupting their thinking.
 Second, it takes their interest in solving a problem and turns it into essential commitments.
 Third, it provides a starting point to bond with emotion, clearing the way for us to address “Predictable Buyer Resistance”.